List of Phineas and Ferb characters: Vanessa Doofenshmirtz

-Vanessa Doofenshmirtz (voiced by Olivia Olson) is Heinz and Charlene Doofenshmirtz's teenage daughter.
-She is sarcastic, mild-mannered, cynical, and dresses in a goth style.
+Vanessa Doofenshmirtz (voiced by Olivia Olson) is Heinz and Charlene Doofenshmirtz's teenage daughter, introduced in the episode "Tree To Get Ready".
+She is very sarcastic, mild-mannered, cynical, and dresses in a goth style.
 Vanessa is aware that her father is an evil scientist and knows about her father's nemesis Perry the Platypus.
-She is often exasperated by her father whenever he tries to establish a "father-daughter" bond between them as he doesn't really understand her interests or refuses to acknowledge that she is growing up and often assumes that she is also interested in "evil."
-She often tries to convince her mom that her dad is an "evil scientist" but, much like Candace, ultimately always fails when she does appear trying to catch him in the act, much to her dismay.
+She is often exasperated by her father whenever he tries to establish a "father-daughter" bond between them as he doesn't really understand her interests, or refuses to acknowledge that she is growing up and often assumes that she is also interested in "evil."
+She often tries to convince her mom that her dad is an "evil scientist", but much like Candace, also ultimately always fails when she does appear trying to catch him in the act, much to her dismay.
 She does, however, occasionally show appreciation for what he does for her, as he is clearly devoted to her (he once taught her how to drive and traveled halfway around the world after she got lost).
 Also, despite denying it so many times, Vanessa admits that she may be a little evil, as she once helped her father escape from custody by posing her hairdryer as a pistol to fool Major Monogram and Perry into releasing Doofenshmirtz, as shown in the special Phineas and Ferb: Summer Belongs to You!.
-Although Ferb has a crush on her, she remains oblivious to his affections as she already had a punk (not goth) boyfriend named "Johnny.", whom she later broke up with in the episode "Minor Monogram".
+Although Ferb has a crush on her, she remains oblivious to his affections as she already had a punk (not goth) boyfriend named "Johnny", whom she later broke up with in the episode "Minor Monogram".
 She is in a relationship with Monty Monogram, the son of Major Monogram; however "Act Your Age" depicts her becoming involved with Ferb ten years down the line.

-In addition to this, Vanessa makes a cameo appearance in the 2011 TV film, Phineas and Ferb: Across the 2nd Dimension, along with an alternative reality version of herself (2nd Vanessa), though their scenes were deleted.
-2nd Vanessa returned in the episode sequel, Tales from the Resistance: Back to the 2nd Dimension.
+In addition to this, in deleted scenes of the 2011 TV film, Phineas and Ferb: Across the 2nd Dimension, Vanessa makes a cameo appearance, along with an alternative reality version of herself (2nd Dimension Vanessa).
+Later, 2nd Dimension Vanessa appeared in the episode sequel, Tales from the Resistance: Back to the 2nd Dimension.

-Vanessa first appears in the episode "Tree To Get Ready."